From the Summit

-This route is detailed in the Colorado Mountain Club's book "Colorado - Summit Hikes For Everyone" by Dave Muller.
+This route is detailed in the Colorado Mountain Club's book "Colorado - Summit Hikes For Everyone

 There is reportedly a very faint trail to the summit from FR 302 although I never found it.
 It is just as easy to scramble up the south slopes towards the summit.
 Facing south this route is relatively clear of spring snow, undergrowth and downfall.
 After scrambling about 300 feet up the south slopes the final 100' to 150' involve some route finding through some minor boulder fields.

 When you pop out on the summit you will find it to be a small, flat plateau area relatively clear of trees.
 The views from the summit plateau are amazing in all directions including Blodgett Peak

 to the southeast, Rampart Reservoir